scipy-conference/scipy-conference/manual/program/proposal_guidelines.rst

 - Submit your proposal early.

 - In your abstract, be sure to include answers to some basic questions: Who is the intended audience for your talk?
 What, specifically, will attendees learn from your talk?
+What problem are you or your tool solving?
+What need does it fill?

 - Ensure that your talk will be relevant to a broad range of people.
 If your talk is on a particular Python package or piece of software, it should useful to more than a niche group.